stephanlin/javascript-notes/README.md

 // output is 2
 ```
 ## Closures
+Closures are functions with preserved data.
 Accessing variables outside of the immediate lexical scope creates a closure.
 In other words, a closure is formed when a nested function is defined inside of another function, allowing access to the outer functions variables.
 Returning the nested function allows you to maintain access to the local variables, arguments, and inner function declarations of its outer function.
 This encapsulation allows us to hide and preserve the execution context from outside scopes while exposing a public interface and thus is subject to further manipulation.
 A simple example of this looks like the following:
 ```javascript
 function foo() {
     var localVariable = 'private variable';